kelseyhightower/kubernetes-the-hard-way/docs/01-prerequisites.md

 ![proxmox network](images/proxmox-network.PNG)

+> Note: the pods networks will be defined later.

 All the Kubernetes nodes (workers and controllers) only need one network interface linked to the private Kubernetes network (`vmbr8`).

 ![proxmox vm hardware](images/proxmox-vm-hardware.PNG)